A Guide to the Open Internet

 Why is this important?

-- 1A free and open internet is the single greatest technology of our culture, and control should not be at the mercy of corporations.
+- 1A free and open internet is the single greatest technology of our time, and control should not be at the mercy of corporations.

-- 2A free and open internet stimulates competition.
+- 2A free and open internet stimulates ISP competition.

 - 3A free and open internet helps prevent unfair pricing practices.